Logout

 Break Out 8 | Evergreen Ballroom EF

-Who’s Behind the Wheel?
-Understanding EV Drivers to Scale Programs
+Who’s Behind The Wheel?
+Understanding EV Drivers To Scale Programs

 How well do you know your EV program’s participants?
 This workshop will help attendees understand more about drivers in EV managed charging programs, including why they enroll, what types of programs they’re drawn to, what their expectations are, how incentives influence participation, and the most effective communication channels for engagement.
 It will also examine why drivers opt out or leave programs and explore strategies for re-engagement.
 Using an interactive format and real-world data, participants will collaborate to identify best practices for reaching diverse EV drivers to scale programs.
 Attendees will learn proven strategies to boost enrollments, decrease opt-outs, and create engaging, driver-centric programs.